kandurimanikanta7-cyber/Zepto-inventory-analysis/README.md

 Fruits & Vegetables | Sapota | 30 | 16 | 3 | 25 | 348 | FALSE | 6
 ```

-> The PPT output demonstrates that the price values are represented in Indian Rupees after conversion.

 ---